platynereis/platynereis.github.io/events/platyconf2021.md

 <br>

 # Gatherings #
 We will take advantage of the virtual conference environment to meet in the _Platynereis_ community working groups to discuss progress, difficulties and come up with possible solutions.
 Also, there will be meet-the-speaker-sessions and the possibility to meet virtually in smaller groups.
+We will be using the gather.town paltform for group discussions and social interactions.
 More information on the gatherings later.
 <br>
 <br>